Candidates: Are you interviewing and need support?

 Virgin Media famously learned this lesson in 2014.
 In their first-ever “Rejected Candidate Survey,” they uncovered that 18% of their candidates were customers- and 33% of these had such an atrocious experience they switched to a competitor.
 The revenue lost from these lost customers was estimated to be around $5 million dollars, the same amount they spent on hiring.

 Building strong candidate satisfaction does more than ameliorate losses – it also has the potential to drive revenue.
-In the Talent Board’s 2017 Candidate Experience Research Report (a survey of 100,000+ candidates), 74% of candidates who gave their experience the highest rating said they would also increase their business relationship with that employer.
+In the Talent Board’s 2022 Candidate Experience Research Report (a survey of 100,000+ candidates), 70% of candidates said they would refer others to businesses that provided a positive candidate experience.

 Cost to fill is a metric that measures the average cost to fill a position, from candidate attraction to onboarding.
 In large organizations, the cost to acquire has a measurable impact on the bottom line.
 In smaller organizations, it can make or break the yearly budget.